GChristensen/ishell/README.md

 be available to autocompletion.
 With the object-oriented syntax you do not need to remember obscure argument roles and just directly use the names of arguments when defining them or accessing them in methods (although you may access arguments in the old way if you prefer).
 Please do not use the command constructor for any purposes other than argument definition, since iShell may create the command object multiple times for various reasons.
-There are several other functions for command initialization (please, see iShell API reference at the setting pages).
+There are several other functions for command initialization (please, see iShell API reference for `cmdAPI.createCommand` and explore command templates in the editor).

 You may also notice that object-oriented methods have the `args` argument always in the first position, and `pblock` argument is now called `display`.
 It still contains a reference to the same `div` element